Sarah Palin says she is running for Alaska congressional seat

-“America is at a tipping point,” Palin said in a Facebook post.
+“America is at a tipping point,” Palin said in a Facebook post in which she denounced an “America-last agenda” and criticized inflation and rising gas prices — key talking points for Republicans as the midterms approach.
 “As I’ve watched the far left destroy the country, I knew I had to step up and join the fight.”

 Young’s death kicked off the first special election in Alaska since the state adopted a top-four primary system.
 Candidates of every party will compete in a June 11 primary; the four who get the most votes will appear on an Aug.
 16 ranked-choice ballot.